 Introducing the subject of grammatical gender, Deutscher reprints Heinrich Heine’s poem Ein Fichtenbaum Steht Einsam along with two translations, one of which (Emma Lazarus’s) takes into account the fact that the German original marks one tree as male and one as female.
 This grammatical feature of German seems central to Heine’s metaphor, yet many translations sidestep it, referring to both trees as it.

 There has been some research into how gender systems might affect our ideas about things.
 Is it significant (beyond grammatical curiosity) that forks in Spanish are masculine and spoons are feminine, and that this leads some people to associate certain stereotypical properties with them?
 Deutscher contends there is ‘little doubt that the idiosyncrasies of a gender system exert a significant influence on speakers’ thoughts’.

 It depends on what you consider significant, I suppose.
-In some respects Deutscher’s claim is certainly fair: sexist pronoun use (and related terminology) reflects and contributes to sexist culture, as I’ve written about before.
-So I was surprised to see man used generically in TTLG: “man landed on the moon”.
+In some respects his claim is fair: sexist pronoun use (and related terminology) reflects and contributes to sexist culture.
+So I was surprised to see man used generically in TTLG (‘man landed on the moon’).
 And this passage gave me pause, but not in the way the author presumably intended: